turingschool/front-end-curriculum/projects/module-1/dinner.md

 - The user can click a clear button, which clears the page of any message.
 User should only be able to click the clear button if a food is visible.
 When the clear button is clicked and the food is removed, the image of the cookpot should re-appear.
 - User should not be able to click the "Let's Cook" button for a recipe unless they have selected an option.

 _Note: You can disable these buttons, hide them, or display a message to the user for error handling.
-The choice is yours!_
+The choice is yours!
+But it should be very clear to the user if/when they can/can't click on any given button.
+Users should never think they can click a button then just have nothing happen._

 <img class="medium-large" src="./assets/dinner/dinner_2.png" alt="iteration 2 and 3 comp">
 <hr/>